rasta-mouse/TikiTorch/README.md

 ```

 ### TikiSpawnElevated
 A .NET exe used to spawn a high integrity agent using the UAC Token Duplication bypass.
+Defunct in 1809 and above.

 ```
 > TikiSpawnElevated.exe